Mark-Cooper-Janssen-Vooles/javascript/README.md

 A mental model:
 - A value is separate to our code
 - Our code interacts with values, but values exist in a completely separate space
-- Code is more like a list of instructions - if sarements, variable declarations etc
+- Code is more like a list of instructions - if statements, variable declarations etc
 - Values are: booleans, numbers, strings, symbols, functions, objects, null, undefined

 Primitive values: A permanent part of JS.
 You can point to them but can't create, destroy or change them